Curriculum

 - Extracorporeal Membrane Oxygenation Training

-Fellows will participate in informal didactic training throughout the year, including didactic lectures, conferences, grand rounds, multi-disciplinary rounds, and transplant patient selection committees.
+Fellows will participate in informal didactic training throughout the year.
+These may include didactic lectures, conferences, grand rounds, multi-disciplinary rounds, and transplant patient selection committees.

 It is recommended that the fellow attend one cardiothoracic surgery continuing education conference.